 The New York Times’ Jenny Vrentas explained this timeline succinctly on the in-house podcast, The Daily.

 Massage therapists are professionals, and NFL players and owners have a history of treating them extremely unprofessionally.
-Two massage therapists filed a sexual harassment lawsuit against the Jets in 2011, and there was Kraft’s arrest after illicit visits in 2018 to the Orchids of Asia Day Spa.
+Two massage therapists filed a sexual harassment lawsuit against the Jets in 2011, and there were Kraft’s charges after illicit visits in 2018 to the Orchids of Asia Day Spa.

 There are plenty of NFL fans who are perfectly fine with blaming the collateral damage of this behavior on their team’s road to wins and losses.
 “What were the therapists wearing?”
 Is that what the NFL wants to be?
 Not when it comes at least to players.